egel/egel.github.io/_posts/2018-06-16-pushing-dockerfile-image-to-docker-registry-in-your-private-gitlab-instance.md

 docker push docker.example-domain.com:4567/my-private-node-8:1.0.0
 ```

-or create a new image with tag directly from your <code>Dockerfile</code>.
+or create a new image with tag directly from your `Dockerfile`.
 The `.` at the very end of the command is important.

 ```bash
 docker build --file ./Dockerfile.node_8 -t docker.example-domain.com:4567/wobcom/cssp/my-private-node-8:1.0.0 .